We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Aloe vera

 Aloe vera is often touted as the “burn plant.”
 Studies show evidence that aloe vera is effective in healing first- to second-degree burns.
 Aloe is anti-inflammatory, promotes circulation, and inhibits the growth of bacteria.

 Honey just got sweeter.
-Apart from its delicious taste, honey may help heal a minor burn when applied topically.
-Honey is an anti-inflammatory and naturally anti-bacterial and anti-fungal.
+Apart from its delicious taste, honey may

 6. Reducing sun exposure